 If you’ve been butchered with Dry needling, please don’t be afraid to get acupuncture because they are completely different entities.

-Second note: if your an acupuncturist and you have a massive problem with dry needling go lobby to get dry needlers using dry needles again…
+Second note: if you’re an acupuncturist and you have a massive problem with dry needling go lobby to get dry needlers using dry needles again…